 Read our full review of the Milton Solo Travel Steriliser here

 A good buy if your little one is constantly dropping their dummy, this watertight sterilising device allows you to clean the dummy in 15 minutes, with the contents staying sterile for 24 hours.

-These self-sterilising bottles can be placed in the microwave for three minutes – simple fill the base with water and heat.
-Great for on the go cleaning.
+These self-sterilising bottles can be placed in the microwave for three minutes – simply fill the base with water and heat.
+Great for on-the-go cleaning.

 Not sure what sized bottled to get?
 This 15-piece start set includes small, medium and large bottles, teats, spouts and a soother, suitable from birth.
 All of the bottles are part of MAM’s self-sterilising range, which can be sterilised in the microwave in three minutes.